-Yes.
-In 2016, Treasury and the IRS finalized regulations adopting country-by-country reporting requirements in line with BEPS Action 13.
+- In 2016, Treasury and the IRS finalized regulations adopting country-by-country reporting requirements in line with BEPS Action 13.
 Generally, these regulations apply to multinational enterprises with a U.S. ultimate parent entity and with annual consolidated group revenues equal to or greater than \$850 million.
-The IRS has since entered into competent authority agreements with other jurisdictions to facilitate the automatic exchange of country-by-country reporting between the U.S. and its counterparty.

-Additionally, Congress enacted legislation as part of the TCJA that follows some of the OECD BEPs recommendations.
+The IRS has since entered into competent authority agreements with other jurisdictions to facilitate the automatic exchange of country-by-country reporting between the U.S. and its counterparty. - Additionally, Congress enacted legislation as part of the TCJA that follows some of the OECD BEPs recommendations.
 Section 267A addresses hybrid mismatches, consistent with BEPS Action 2.
-Section 267A disallows interest expense and royalty deductions to U.S. taxpayers to the extent the interest expense and royalty deductions are part of a hybrid transaction (e.g., sale-repurchase transactions) or involve hybrid entities, and the amount paid by the U.S. taxpayer is not included in income of the recipient.

-The TCJA also modified and supplemented existing U.S. tax rules that are mirrored in the BEPS Actions.
+Section 267A disallows interest expense and royalty deductions to U.S. taxpayers to the extent the interest expense and royalty deductions are part of a hybrid transaction (e.g., sale-repurchase transactions) or involve hybrid entities, and the amount paid by the U.S. taxpayer is not included in income of the recipient. - The TCJA also modified and supplemented existing U.S. tax rules that are mirrored in the BEPS Actions.
 Prior to the enactment of the TCJA, Section 163(j) provided a limited "thin capitalization test" generally applicable to debt issued by a U.S. taxpayer to related parties not subject to federal income tax (e.g., a foreign related party) or to unrelated parties where a related party guaranteed the debt.
-The TCJA amended Section 163(j) to impose general limitations on the deductibility of interest expense to 30% of EBITDA, taking into account all of the taxpayer's debt (i.e., third-party and related-party debt).
+The TCIA amended Section 163(j) to impose general limitations on the deductibility of interest expense to 30% of EBITDA, taking into account all of the taxpayer's debt (i.e., third-party and related-party debt).
 The CARES Act increased the limitation to 50% of EBITDA for tax years beginning in 2019 and 2020.
-As discussed above, the U.S. has had long-standing CFC rules and other anti-deferral provisions, which were modified and expanded under the TCJA to include the GILTI regime.
+As discussed above, the U.S. has had long-standing CFC rules and other antideferral provisions, which were modified and expanded under the TCIA to include the GILTI reaime.

-Although Treasury released an updated model treaty in 2016 and Congress recently ratified treaties with Spain, Japan and Switzerland, after a long period during which it refused to ratify any treaties as a result of objections certain legislators have against automatic exchanges of information, the U.S. has not adopted the OECD's multilateral instrument.
+- Although Treasury released an updated model treaty in 2016 and Congress recently ratified treaties with Spain, Japan and Switzerland, after a long period during which it refused to ratify any treaties as a result of objections certain legislators have against automatic exchanges of information, the U.S. has not adopted the OECD's multilateral instrument. - The Green Book contains proposals, such as SHIELD and the proposed revisions to the GILTI rules, that are meant to align with the OECD's Pillar Two initiative.
+It is possible that future proposals by the Biden administration may align with the OECD's Pillar One initiative, as well as further consensus reached by OECD participants based on agreements reached by various finance ministers at the G7 summit earlier in 2021.